labsyspharm/minerva-story-upload/o2/README.md

 ### Rendering

 Store all images in your scratch directory, with the curretn DATE "/n/scratch3/users/\*/\*/DATE/\*.ome.tif".
-Likewise, copy story.json files to "\~/DATE/sources/\*.story.json", or "\~/DATE/sources/default.story.json" if using uniform rendering settings across samples.
+Likewise, copy story.json files to "\~/DATE/sources/\*.story.json", or "\~/DATE/sources/default.story.json" if using the same rendering settings across samples.
 Update `DATE`, `TITLE`, and `SAMPLES` in `render.bash`; the `SAMPLES` must match ome-tiff names in scratch3.
 On login node, to render images:

 ```
 sbatch render.bash